samayer12/cocktails/README.md

 Cocktails in this repository are sourced from [101 Girly Drinks](https://www.amazon.com/101-Girly-Drinks-Cocktails-Occasion/dp/1780973837).
 Recipes follow the [Open Recipe Format](https://github.com/techhat/openrecipeformat).
-The intent is to enable data analytics on recipes, because why not?
+The intent is to enable data analytics on recipes, and play with AWS, because why not?

 ## Equipment Assumptions